rust-lang/book/nostarch/chapter07.md

 use std::io::{self, Write};
 ```

-Listing 7-20: Combining the paths in Listing 7-19 into one `use` statement
+Combining the paths in Listing 7-19 into one `use` statement

-This line brings `std::io` and `std::io::Write` into scope.
+Unmatched: BodyContinued
       ### The Glob Operator

 If we want to bring *all* public items defined in a path into scope, we can
 specify that path followed by the `*` glob operator: